 - supported by excellent road, rail and air infrastructure

 - deep channel water and berths - Cargo pier (7,6 m), Oil terminal (6,1 m)

-- Cruise ships usually arrive in Naples around noon (11 am, 1 pm) and depart from Naples in the evening (at 6 or 7 pm).
+Harbor type is Coastal Breakwater.
+The port has capability to accommodate 3 vessels at a time.
+Port's cruising season runs between April and November.
+Cruise vessels usually arrive in Naples around noon (11 am, 1 pm) and depart from Naples in the evening (at 6 or 7 pm).

-The port of Naples has the following terminals:
+Port Naples has the following main terminals:

 - 4 Commercial cargo terminals (timber, cellulose, grain)

 - 1 Automobile (Ro-Ro) terminal - length 850 m, land area 120,000 m2, capacity 8000 cars.
 Port's daily ferry traffic with Sicily Island is around 700 vehicles.
 In 2007, the car terminal handled around 475,000 units.

 - 1 Passenger (cruise) terminal - 10 mooring places, 7 mobile gangways (passenger bridges), 12 check-in desks, annual capacity ~1,5 million.